-Katherine is from Colorado and works at Presbyterian St. Luke’s Medical Center and Rocky Mountain Hospital for Children as a Senior Chaplain.
-She provides crisis intervention to teenagers who are considering suicide, or have attempted suicide and their families.
-In a letter of recommendation submitted with Katherine’s application, the person writing states, “As a member of my Spiritual Care Department, Katherine provides ongoing support to staff.
-One of the significant aspects of staff support is the ability to provide CISM debriefs after critical incidents in the hospital…There is a no more deserving candidate than Katherine for the [Academy of Crisis Intervention] scholarship opportunity.”
+Katharine is from Littleton, Colorado and works at Presbyterian St. Luke’s Medical Center and Rocky Mountain Hospital for Children as a Senior Chaplain.
+She provides impatient care for the NICU, PICU and PEDS Oncology.
+On occasion, she has the opportunity to work with teenagers who have attempted suicide providing care for them and their families.
+In a letter of recommendation submitted with Katharine’s application, the person writing states, “As a member of my Spiritual Care Department, Katharine provides ongoing support to staff.
+One of the significant aspects of staff support is the ability to provide CISM debriefs after critical incidents in the hospital…There is a no more deserving candidate than Katharine for the [Academy of Crisis Intervention] scholarship opportunity.”

 2017 Academy of Crisis Intervention Scholarship